This post was most recently updated on March 12th, 2023.2 min read.

 Another day, another fun little task in SharePoint Online… :)

-This time, I needed to be able to migrate 10 or so lists with some very specific fields and plenty of content from a site to another one.
+This time, I needed to be able to migrate 10 or so lists with some very specific fields and plenty of content from one site to another one.
 What’s the best way to do that now?

 While PnP templates have supported exporting contents for a while now, you can still run into some issues with them – namely, fields of type “person” (or rather, “user”) are not supported, and I didn’t feel like scripting a migrator either to move the content after applying the schema, so what do?